Lukman-01/Smart-Contract-Applications/Hotel Booking/README.md

 3. **No Limit on Lock Period**: The `signAgreement` function allows tenants to set any value for the `_lockperiod`, which could potentially be abused.
 Consider adding a maximum limit for the lock period or using a more secure approach to determine the agreement duration.
 Done

 4. **Potential Integer Overflow**: There are multiple arithmetic operations in the contract (e.g., incrementing `no_of_rooms`, `no_of_rent`, `no_of_agreement`).
 If these variables reach their maximum value, an integer overflow may occur, leading to unexpected behavior.
 It's essential to handle such cases with proper checks and safeguards.
+Done.

 5. **Front-Running on Timestamp-based Modifiers**: The modifiers that rely on `block.timestamp`, such as `AgreementTimeLeft`, `AgreementTimesUp`, and `RentTimesUp`, could be susceptible to front-running attacks.
 Consider using block numbers or more secure timestamp verification mechanisms.